-The beautiful Amalfi Coast is visited by thousands of tourists every single year.
+Thousands of tourists visit the beautiful Amalfi Coast every single year.
 This exquisite coastline stretches from Sorrento all the way to Salerno, with thirteen different towns to explore along the way.
-With each town offering its own special something, travelers have a wonderful variety of things to do in the Amalfi Coast.
+With each town offering its own special something, travelers have a wonderful variety of things to do on the Amalfi Coast.
 On a recent ten-day trip, these were some of my absolute favorite Amalfi Coast towns that you’ll hopefully add to your next trip!

 The town of Amalfi is well positioned in the center of the coastline.
 This makes it a great place to stay, as you can explore the towns on the west one day and the towns on the east another, without having to travel too far.

-The objective of my first visit to Amalfi town was to find the well known Andrea Pansa Pasticceria to try the famous Santa Rosa Sfogliatella – A traditional shell-shaped dessert with a delicious filling and garnished with custard and candied cherries.
-If you ever visit Amalfi town, don’t miss out on this sweet treat, you will not be disappointed!
-The Pansa Pasticceria also has another little gelateria further up the same main street, just in case you feel like a tasty gelato later on your stroll.
+Ones of the highlights of Amalfi is the well known Andrea Pansa Pasticceria home of the famous Santa Rosa Sfogliatella – A traditional shell-shaped dessert with a delicious filling and garnished with custard and candied cherries.
+If you ever visit the town of Amalfi, don’t miss out on this sweet treat, you will not be disappointed!

 It’s easy to spend a day hanging out in Amalfi town, as there is lots to do.
 Get a tasty gelato and stroll up the main street of the town.
 Visit the beautiful Duomo di Amalfi, an Arab-Sicilian cathedral of Sant’Andrea Apostolo.
 You can carry on walking all the way up the street, exploring and snacking on foods as you go.

 While hanging out in Amalfi town, we discovered a wonderful viewpoint that we couldn’t help visiting many more times during our stay.
 Start at Andrea Pansa Pasticceria with the sea behind you.
 Take a left and make your way straight, weaving through the little piazzas and (hopefully) finding stairs leading up.
 To help you out, look at the viewpoint on Google Maps – It’s on Salita S. Pietro della Canonica.
 You can also look out for any signs pointing to Grand Hotel Convento di Amalfi, which is further on from the viewpoint.
-The viewpoint is wonderful, where you can enjoy a sea-facing view of Amalfi town, in peace and tranquillity.
+The the viewpoint, you can enjoy a beautiful view of the sea and instantly feel tranquil.
 There is even a little bench and a fresh water fountain.

-The Amalfi town’s beach is also lovely.
-It’s a convenient two-minute walk from the town, right there, waiting for you.
+Amalfi’s beach is also lovely.
+It’s a convenient two minute walk from the town, right there, waiting for you.
 The water is blue and clear, making for an inviting break in between exploring the town.

-Just to the east of Amalfi Town, on the right, there is a little road that weaves down and under the bridge.
+Just to the east of Amalfi, on the right, there is a little road that weaves down and under the bridge.
 This is where you’ll find this little-hidden town at the sea.
 People do actually live here, about 800 or so in total.

-One of the biggest reasons to visit Atrani is for the food.
-Particularly the seafood, where you can find the tastiest dishes at very affordable prices.
-The setting is also charming and more peaceful than other more popular towns like Positano.
+One of the best reasons to visit Atrani is for the food, particularly, the seafood.
+The setting is also more charming and peaceful than other more popular towns like Positano.